Vrushilpatel2004/final-project-06-pokedex/README.md

 experience.
 I once created a small project called Pokedex using Python, and in this project, I will be starting from where I left off but this time, with all these features.

-# Rquirements
+### Rquirements ###

-Please make sure you have Python installed pip install requests pip install flask
+# Please make sure you have Python installed
+# pip install requests
+# pip install flask
+# Once you have installed flask and requests, open up a terminal window in your IDE, make sure you in the root directory of the program and then type
+# python app.py

+# Once you start the server by running python app.py, you can go to your localhost:5000 to view the site, or your loopback address, and or click the link provided in the terminal output

 # TOOLS